tc39/proposal-decimal/bigdecimal-reference.md

 - `lhs`: A `BigDecimal` value.
 If the value is from another type, it throws `TypeError`.
 - `rhs`: A `BigDecimal` value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
 It's the same options bag object described on [BigDecimal.round](#bigdecimalroundvalue--options).
 If it's not given, no rounding operation will be applied, and the exact result will be returned.

+### BigDecimal.pow(number, power [, options])

+This function returns the power of `number` by `power`, applying the rounding based on `options` object, if given. `options` is an options bag that configures the rounding of this operation. `power` needs to be a positive integer.

+- `number`: A `BigDecimal` value.
+If the value is from another type, it throws `TypeError`.
+- `power`: A positive integer `Number` value.
+If the value is from another type or not a positive integer, it throws `RangeError`.
+- `options`: It is an object indicating how the round operation should be performed.
+It's the same options bag object described on [BigDecimal.round](#bigdecimalroundvalue--options).
+If it's not given, no rounding operation will be applied, and the exact result will be returned.